Hiring in the Hospitality Industry

 The same way a hiring manager judges a candidate based on their resume, potential applicants will judge your job description as well.
 Here are some tips and tricks to optimize your job posting to attract the right people and filter out unqualified candidates:

 • Show off the company culture: Don’t just say you’ve got a great team, show it!
 Demonstrate it through the words you use to describe your company and the position.
-Understand your target audience's desires and what they want from their job and speak to it in the job post.
+Understand your target audience's desires and what they want from their job, and speak to it in the job description.

 • Personalize your job post: Let people know who they’ll be talking to when they apply.
-Don’t just refer to the hiring manager as… the hiring manager, name them and provide some background information on them to make it more relatable for an applicant.
+Don’t just refer to the hiring manager as "the hiring manager"; name them and provide some background information on who they are to make them more relatable for an applicant.
 Some platforms, like LinkedIn, even let you upload a photo of your hiring manager so applicants know who they are talking to.

 • Share the right information: People want to know what they will earn at your company, even if it’s just an estimate.
-Another determining factor on whether someone chooses to apply for a job is benefits.
+Another determining factor in whether someone chooses to apply for a job is benefits.
 If you offer these, make sure you list them!
 And if you don’t, you may want to reconsider.
-The hospitality hiring market is extremely competitive and without the right benefits to attract and retain great employees, they could go somewhere else.
+The hospitality hiring market is extremely competitive, and without the right benefits to attract and retain great employees, they could go elsewhere.

 Make Your Benefits Package Compelling